lemurproject/CAsT-BERT-reranker/README.md

 ## Indexing
 + Download Lucindri Indexer either from github or sourceforge
   + Sourceforge (executable jar file): https://sourceforge.net/projects/lemur/files/lemur/lucindri-1.2/
+    + LucindriIndexer-1.2-jar-with-dependencies.jar can be used directly to index CAR and MARCO data
   + Github (source code): https://github.com/lemurproject/Lucindri
+    + Follow the instructions for building Lucindri on the Lucindri github page
 + Download CAR and MARCO data
 + Create indexing properties for CAR
 ```